ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/adding_a_nav2_task_server.md

 While this tutorial does not cover how to add the complementary Behavior Tree Node to interact with this new Task Server, that is covered at length in [Writing a New Behavior Tree Plugin][writing-a-new-behavior-tree-plugin] so this Task Server can be invoked in the BTs in BT Navigator.

-If you’ve created a new Task Server that may have general reuse for the community, consider contacting the maintainers to add it to the Nav2 project!
+If you've created a new Task Server that may have general reuse for the community, consider contacting the maintainers to add it to the Nav2 project!
 Nav2 gets better through contributions by users like you!

 ## Lifecycle Nodes

 The Lifecycle node is the first key component of a nav2 task server.
-Lifecycle nodes were introduced in ROS 2 to systematically manage the bringup and shutdown of the different nodes involved in the robot’s operation.
+Lifecycle nodes were introduced in ROS 2 to systematically manage the bringup and shutdown of the different nodes involved in the robot's operation.
 The use of Lifecycle nodes ensures that all nodes are successfully instantiated before they begin execution and Nav2 shuts down all nodes if there is any unresponsive node.

 Lifecycle nodes contain state machine transitions that enable deterministic behavior in ROS 2 servers.
 The Lifecycle node transitions in Nav2 are handled by the `Lifecycle Manager`.
 The Lifecycle Manager transitions the states of the Lifecycle nodes and provides greater control over the state of a system.